OPS-E2E-PPE/VBA-Docs/api/Outlook.SyncObjects.AppFolders.md

 ---
-title: SyncObjects.AppFolders Property (Outlook)
+title: SyncObjects.AppFolders property (Outlook)
 keywords: vbaol11.chm101
 f1_keywords:
 - vbaol11.chm101
-ms.prod: outlook
 api_name:
 - Outlook.SyncObjects.AppFolders
 ms.assetid: 711ebc16-12ac-9df3-31af-a883f438814f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SyncObjects.AppFolders Property (Outlook)
+# SyncObjects.AppFolders property (Outlook)

 This property returns the **SyncObject** object for application folders.
 Read-only.

 ## Syntax

 _expression_. `AppFolders`

-_expression_ A variable that represents a [SyncObjects](./Outlook.SyncObjects.md) object.
+_expression_ A variable that represents a [SyncObjects](Outlook.SyncObjects.md) object.

 ## Remarks

 The **SyncObject** is where folders are automatically added when the **InAppFolderSyncObject** property of the **Folder** object is set to **True**.
 The **SyncObject** allows users to synchronize Microsoft Outlook folders, address books, and folder home pages for offline use.

 ## Example

 The following example sets the **SyncObject** for the application folders and synchronizes the user's Inbox.

 ```vb